Bimanual High-Density EMG Control for In-Home Mobile Manipulation by Users with Quadriplegia: Introduction

 \section{Introduction}

-Millions of people globally suffer from quadriplegia, a condition in which much of the movement and sensation of the trunk, upper limbs, and lower limbs are lost.
+Millions of people around the world suffer from quadriplegia, a condition in which much of the movement and sensation of the trunk, upper limbs, and lower limbs are lost.
 One of the most common causes of quadriplegia is \ac{cSCI}~\cite{armour2016prevalence}.
 Due to the loss of trunk and arm movements, many people with \ac{cSCI} lose the ability to perform many \ac{ADLs}~\cite{hammell2004exploring}, particularly those requiring reaching and grasping.
-These tasks include feeding, drinking, mobility, and hygiene~\cite{li2017longitudinal}, causing users to have a heavy reliance on caregivers.
+These tasks include feeding, drinking, mobility, and hygiene~\cite{li2017longitudinal}, making users highly dependent on caregivers.

-Mobile manipulators, such as the Hello Robot Stretch~\cite{kemp2022design}, enables physically assistive manipulation throughout the home, whether the user is seated in a wheelchair or lying in bed~\cite{padmanabha2024independence}.
-A key challenge to enable mobile manipulation for users with quadriplegia involves designing control interfaces that are expressive and accessible.
-Although users with \ac{cSCI} may have little to no visible movement in their hands, prior work has demonstrated that \ac{EMG} signals can capture intended hand and finger gestures even from clinically paralyzed degrees of freedom~\cite{despradel2026enabling, ting2021sensing, yang2025intuitive, yang2025non, oliveira2024direct}.
+Mobile manipulators, such as the Hello Robot Stretch~\cite{kemp2022design}, enable physical assistive manipulation throughout the home, whether the user is sitting in a wheelchair or lying in bed~\cite{padmanabha2024independence}.
+A key challenge to enable mobile manipulation for users with quadriplegia involves designing expressive and accessible control interfaces.
+Although users with \ac{cSCI} may have little to no visible movement in their hands, previous work has demonstrated that \ac{EMG} signals can capture intended hand and finger gestures even from clinically paralyzed degrees of freedom~\cite{despradel2026enabling, ting2021sensing, yang2025intuitive, yang2025non, oliveira2024direct}.
 These signals arise from residual motor neuron activity and motor unit action potentials that persist despite the absence of overt motion.
-When combined with machine learning methods and \ac{HDEMG}, these residual patterns can be detected reliably using sensors placed on the forearm, enabling real-time classification of intended gestures with minimal skin preparation and without precise electrode placement.
-This capability opens the door to wearable, hands-free control interfaces that leverage biomechanical degrees of freedom unavailable to traditional physical controllers.
+When combined with machine learning methods and \ac{HDEMG}, these residual patterns can be reliably detected using sensors placed on the forearm, enabling real-time classification of intended gestures with minimal skin preparation and without precise electrode placement.
+This capability opens the door to wearable, hands-free control interfaces that leverage biomechanical degrees of freedom that are not available in traditional physical controllers.